FlyR9/haven-vbs-calculation/README.md

   Result: { vbsOffshore: 5, vbsOnshore: 10 }
 ```
 > [!NOTE]
 > Returned value may slightly differ from the wallet value due to price variations.
-This may be improved by using average price of different pairs.
+This may be improved by using average price of different XHV pairs.

 ## What is VBS